 Within each industry, the number of newsroom employees is limited to four occupations associated with news production: 1) news analysts, reporters and correspondents; 2) editors; 3) photographers (e.g., photojournalists) and 4) television, video, and motion picture camera operators and editors (e.g., news videographers, television news video editors).1 This allows a focus on newsroom staff rather than those on the business or distribution side, such as advertising sales agents, printing press operators and delivery truck drivers.
 (It does not allow for the inclusion of layout artists, designers or digital producers, as there are no occupation codes for employees doing this work specifically in the group of media and communication equipment workers.)

 The OES survey produces employment and wage estimates annually for over 800 occupations.
 National occupational estimates for specific industries are also available.
-The wage data presented are adjusted for inflation, using annual averages from the BLS Consumer Price Index Research Series (CPI-U-RS), with the latest year in the trend as the base year.
+The wage data is adjusted for inflation using annual averages from the BLS Consumer Price Index Research Series (CPI-U-RS) with the latest year in the trend as the base year.

-OES data, however, does naturally carry some limitations.
-For example, OES uses the federal government’s Standard Occupational Classification system, making the occupations for which they have wage data not quite as fine-grained or industry-specific as the salary data published by RTDNA, which uses a classification system tailored to include specific occupations in the television and radio industries, such as weathercaster, sports anchor or tape editor.
+OES data, however, does carry some limitations.
+For example, OES uses the federal government’s Standard Occupational Classification system, making the occupations for which they have wage data not quite as fine-grained or industry-specific as the salary data published by private sources, such as the Radio Television Digital News Association (RTDNA), which uses a classification system tailored to include specific occupations in the television and radio industries, such as weathercaster, sports anchor or tape editor.

 Additionally, OES uses the federal government’s North American Industry Classification System (NAICS), which subsumes the category most closely corresponding to digital-native publishers – internet publishing and broadcasting and web search portals – under the broader other information services industry, and only allows the data to be broken out for this umbrella category.

-We believe the estimates of this broader industry still reflect the employment and wage trends of digital-native publishing for two reasons.
-First, internet publishing and broadcasting and web search portals make up about three-quarters (78%) of the other information services industry, according to the 2017 Current Employment Statistics survey.
+The estimates of this broader industry still reflect the employment and wage trends of digital-native publishing for two reasons.
+First, internet publishing and broadcasting and web search portals make up about three-quarters (79%) of the other information services industry, according to the 2018 Current Employment Statistics survey.
 Second, it has represented 60% or more of the other information services industry since 2008.

-However, the number of digital-native newsroom employees over time may be slightly elevated as they include newsroom employees from other categories in the broader other information sources industry, such as those from the news syndicates category.
+However, the number of digital-native newsroom employees over time may be slightly elevated, as it includes newsroom employees from other categories in the broader other information services industry, such as those from the news syndicates category.
 It also may include legacy news organizations that are now published exclusively on the web.
-Because of these limitations, and given that digital news is a rapidly-evolving industry, the most valuable information derived from these data are not annual employment and wage levels but trends over time.
+Because of these limitations, and given that digital news is a rapidly evolving industry, the most valuable information derived from this data is not annual employment and wage levels, but trends over time.

-Note that we show the employment data for the other information services industry starting from 2008.
+Note that the employment data for the other information services industry is shown starting from 2008.
 This is because OES switched from the 2002 NAICS to the 2007 NAICS beginning with the May 2008 estimates, and the other information services industry is defined differently under the two systems.
 Data for the newspaper, radio, television and cable industries were not similarly affected.
 Additionally, OES may withhold from publication employment and wage data for some occupations due to, for example, failure to meet Bureau of Labor Statistics quality standards or the need to protect the confidentiality of survey respondents.
-Gaps in the trend data we present reflect these limitations in the OES data.
+Gaps in the trend data presented reflect these limitations in the OES data.